rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 You, through His redemption, are an icon of God, not molten things man-made, redeemer must be God, not created.

 * 45 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built...
 Dead idols vs Living God, Fall of Babylon
+* 46 Salvation must be from God, for who else can save?
+* 47 Warning to Babylon
+* 48 the pre-incarnate Logos reveals His plans for redemption of mam, for His own sake!
+And the trinity is revealed!!
+* 49
+* 50-55 Servant of the Lord, who is the incarnate Logos, the word of God, speaking to Isaiah as the Lord God, the pre-incarnate Logos.
+* 56 Salvation for the gentiles.
+* 57 Metciful men are taken away from evil.
+Righteous by works suffer without hope.
+Your idols will fall.
+Fear only the Lord.
+Trust only in the Lord.
+* 58 Fasting that pleases God.
+Keep the Sabath, delight the Lord.
+* 59
+* 60 The kingdom shall be salvation and praise to all.
+* 61 Everlasting covenant... righteousness and praise before all nations.
+* 62
+* 63 Day of vengeance is at hand...
+* 64 that you would end the heavens and come down...
+* 65 God's grace and His judgment...
+* 66